openstack-archive/nova-dpm/doc/source/devref.rst

 Activate/deactivate docs for a branch or tag
 --------------------------------------------

-To create documentation for the stable stable branch, go to https://readthedocs.org/projects/nova-dpm/versions/.
+To create documentation for the stable branch, go to https://readthedocs.org/projects/nova-dpm/versions/.
 Edit the version you want to change and tick or untick "Active".
 Exit with "Save".